BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available at the airport, hotels, and major tourist areas like Seven Mile Beach.
-They are a convenient option for short trips or when you don't want the hassle of driving.
+Taxis are readily available at the airport, major hotels, and tourist areas.
+They are a convenient option for shorter trips or when you don't want the hassle of driving, especially if you're staying on Seven Mile Beach.

 Ride-Sharing Apps (Limited Availability)